cartoon-raccoon/awesome-hardware-hacking/README.md

 ## 3. RF

 RF hacking is usually concerned with the Internet of Things (IoT).
 Since so many IoT devices communicate via wireless technology, there ought to be a way to compromise them through hacking their communications, right?

+Of course, you don't have to take it that far.
+Why not just try hijacking the connection with your wireless USB mouse instead?

 ### Hardware